Spaying Your Pet Guinea Pigs

 After one year of age your female guinea pig’s pelvis fuses meaning she will struggle to give birth; the babies are often too big and the pelvis is no longer mobile enough for them to pass through.
 Emergency caesarean sections in guinea pigs is a very risky business!

-Charlotte a guinea pig who comes to see us here at Stanhope Park Veterinary Hospital was brought for a check-up after her owner noticed she seemed to have a very round abdomen.
+Case Study: Charlotte was brought for a check-up after her owner noticed she seemed to have a very round abdomen.
 When checked by one of our vets the cyst could easily be felt.
 Charlotte was booked in to be spayed and to have the cyst removed.
 During her surgery the cyst which could be felt was the same size as an orange!
 She also had a smaller cyst on her other ovary.
-While exceptionally large Charlotte’s ovarian cysts are quite common and at this size can begin to cause problems.
+While exceptionally large, Charlotte’s ovarian cysts are quite common and at this size can begin to cause problems.
 The size of the cyst was due to Charlotte’s age as she was 8 years old.
 As guinea pigs age their ovarian cysts unfortunately grow larger!

-Charlotte recovered very well from the surgery to spay her and remove her cysts and she now has a very nice waistline!
+Charlotte recovered very well from the surgery to spay her and remove her cysts, leaving her with a very nice waistline!

-If you have an unspayed guinea pig and would like to discuss the benefits of spaying please contact us at the hospital on 01325 380111.
+If you have an un-spayed guinea pig and would like to discuss the benefits of spaying please contact us at the our Cats and Exotics Clinic on 01325 620968.
 In the meantime here are some useful signs to look out for in your female guinea pigs:

 - Loss of appetite